 There are many contradictions inherent in ideas about ghosts.
 For example, are ghosts material or not?
 Either they can move through solid objects without disturbing them, or they can slam doors shut and throw objects across the room.
-Logically and physically, it's one or the other.
+According to logic and the laws of physics, it's one or the other.
 If ghosts are human souls, why do they appear clothed and with (presumably soulless) inanimate objects like hats, canes, and dresses — not to mention the many reports of ghost trains, cars and carriages?

-If ghosts are the spirits of those whose deaths were unavenged, why are there unsolved murders, since ghosts are said to communicate with psychic mediums, and should be able to identify their killers for the police.
-And so on; just about any claim about ghosts raises logical reasons to doubt it.
+If ghosts are the spirits of those whose deaths were unavenged, why are there unsolved murders, since ghosts are said to communicate with psychic mediums, and should be able to identify their killers for the police?
+The questions go on and on — just about any claim about ghosts raises logical reasons to doubt it.

-Other people take exactly the opposite approach, claiming that the reason that ghosts haven't been proven to exist is that we simply don't have the right technology to find or detect the spirit world.
-But this, too, can't be correct: Either ghosts exist and appear in our ordinary physical world (and can therefore be detected and recorded in photographs, film, video, and audio recordings), or they don't.
+Other researchers claim that the reason ghosts haven't been proven to exist is that we simply don't have the right technology to find or detect the spirit world.
+But this, too, can't be correct: Either ghosts exist and appear in our ordinary physical world (and can therefore be detected and recorded in photographs, film, video and audio recordings), or they don't.
 If ghosts exist and can be scientifically detected or recorded, then we should find hard evidence of that — yet we don't.
-If ghosts exist and cannot be scientifically detected or recorded, then all the photos, videos, and other recordings claimed to be evidence of ghosts cannot be ghosts.
+If ghosts exist but cannot be scientifically detected or recorded, then all the photos, videos, audio and other recordings claimed to be evidence of ghosts cannot be ghosts.
 With so many basic contradictory theories — and so little science brought to bear on the topic — it's not surprising that despite the efforts of thousands of ghost hunters on television and elsewhere for decades, not a single piece of hard evidence of ghosts has been found.

-Many people believe that support for the existence of ghosts can be found in no less a hard science than modern physics.
-It is widely claimed that Albert Einstein suggested a scientific basis for the reality of ghosts; if energy cannot be created or destroyed but only change form, what happens to our body's energy when we die?
+Most people who believe in ghosts do so because of some personal experience; they grew up in a home where the existence of (friendly) spirits was taken for granted, for example, or they had some unnerving experience on a ghost tour or local haunt.
+However, many people believe that support for the existence of ghosts can be found in no less a hard science than modern physics.
+It is widely claimed that Albert Einstein suggested a scientific basis for the reality of ghosts, based on the First Law of Thermodynamics: If energy cannot be created or destroyed but only change form, what happens to our body's energy when we die?
 Could that somehow be manifested as a ghost?

-It seems like a reasonable assumption — unless you understand basic physics.
+It seems like a reasonable assumption — until you dig into the basic physics.
 The answer is very simple, and not at all mysterious.
 After a person dies, the energy in his or her body goes where all organisms' energy goes after death: into the environment.
-The energy is released in the form of heat, and transferred into the animals that eat us (i.e., wild animals if we are left unburied, or worms and bacteria if we are interred), and the plants that absorb us.
+The energy is released in the form of heat, and the body is transferred into the animals that eat us (i.e., wild animals if we are left unburied, or worms and bacteria if we are interred), and the plants that absorb us.
 There is no bodily "energy" that survives death to be detected with popular ghost-hunting devices.